empa-scientific-it/openbis/docs/app-openbis-command-line/README.md

 Search results can be downloaded into a file by using `save` option.

 Recursive option enables searching for datasets of children samples or datasets

+-object* filtering parameters allows to search for datasets owned by objects specified by these params, i.e. obis will find objects fitting these criterias (as if it was an `object search` command) and then it will extract dataset data.

 *Note: Filtering by `-project` may not work when `Project Samples` are disabled in OpenBIS configuration.*